Search ImagingPixel for Images by Camera or Lens

 Nikon F65 35mm AF SLR Film Camera Review

-Film Camera Review: One of the final iterations of Nikon's 35mm SLR film cameras, launched before the introduction of Nikon's DSLR series cameras.
+One of the final iterations of Nikon's 35mm AF SLR film cameras, introduced before the launch of Nikon's DSLR series cameras.

 The choice for a beginner camera for a new user, say one from the Millenials or Generation Z group is quite a bewildering one.
 While seasoned 35mm SLR stalwarts and diehards are often steadfast with the virtues of the manual focus mechanical autoexposure SLR film cameras from the 80s or even earlier genres of fully manual mechanical contraptions, younger users have the choice of opting for a more technologically advanced programmed autofocus 35mm SLR camera of the late 90s.